Victoria government logo

 Funding and policies supporting Three-Year-Old Kindergarten

-Information on how flexible hours will affect Three-Year-Old Kindergarten service providers.
+Information on flexible hours and other policies for Three-Year-Old Kindergarten service providers.

-In 2023, service providers will have more scope to determine how many hours of funded Three-Year-Old Kindergarten they can deliver per week, with a minimum of five hours and a maximum of 15 hours.
+In 2025, service providers can determine how many hours of funded Three-Year-Old Kindergarten they deliver per week, with a minimum of 5 hours and a maximum of 15 hours, within set parameters.

 The priority is to give as many Victorian children access to funded Three-Year-Old Kindergarten as possible.
 Services will be funded pro rata for the program hours delivered.

-You should not increase your Three Year Old Kindergarten program hours beyond what was offered in 2022 if this lowers the number of three-or four-year-old places offered in 2023.
+Services should not increase their Three-Year-Old Kindergarten program hours beyond what was offered in 2024 if this lowers the number of three-or four-year-old places offered in 2025.
+For service providers that delivered mixed age programs in 2024, program hours should not be increased if this would reduce the total number of 3- and 4-year-old places to below 2024 levels.

 If you are considering seeking an exception, you should discuss it with your local Early Childhood Improvement Branch as early as possible.